nirjan-dev/rosetide/PRD.md

 ### Security & Privacy
 - **Primary Feature:** All user data is stored exclusively on the user's device in IndexedDB.
 It is never transmitted to any server.
 - **Data Control:** The user has full control over their data, with clear options for export and deletion.
+- **Browser Storage Policies:** Be aware that some browsers (e.g., Firefox with strict tracking protection) or private/incognito modes may block IndexedDB from being created, leading to a `QuotaExceededError`.
+Using a specific, non-generic database name (e.g., `periodos_db` instead of `Database`) is a critical mitigation for this.
 - **Dependencies:** Use well-maintained libraries and scan for vulnerabilities.
 - **HTTPS:** The app will be served over HTTPS to protect it in transit from the host to the user.